redrick/rails_template/README.md

   * Brakeman (in wercker example config)
   * bundle-audit (in wercker example config)
 * [Wercker](http://www.wercker.com/) as free CI for private github repos - default .yml config
+* Docker fully configured to be used for development (Win users in the team)

 There are couple more things prepared for usage, which you can simply discover by running through `Gemfile` and also `config` directory